Top 3 Best Places to Buy Blue Diamonds Online (in 2023)

 colored diamond gia report

-Know the treatments
+Know the Treatments

 If you decide to go with a treated synthetic or mined blue diamond, make sure you know what sort of treatments your stone has been subjected to.
 If it has been irradiated with heat to obtain or enhance its blue color, you shouldn't have to worry about it fading.